dmlicht/_posts/2016-12-8-getting-started-with-keras.md

 title: "Getting Started With Keras"
 comments: false
 description: ""
+category: code
-keywords: ""
+keywords: keras neural-networks machine-learning
 ---

 Keras is a high level framework for building neural networks on top of `Tensorflow` or `Theano`.
 Knowing how to use Keras (or a alternative to it) will speed up your prototyping process when working with Neural Networks.
 It's also a good place for beginners to start, as it doesn't require much code to get a neural network running.
 In Keras, your first neural network can be as simple as this:

     from keras.models import Sequential
     from keras.layers import Dense